It started with great music.

 In the years that followed, Rusty, Paul, Eric, and John would recreate their late-night "jam sessions" at that same October retreat.
 They were soon joined by original founding members, Frank Rahm and Ann Willet.

-The current "Core Members" are Folkerth, King, Rahm, Brian "Doc" McPherson, and Melissa Hatch
+The current "Core Members" are Folkerth, King, Rahm, and Brian "Doc" McPherson.

 After one of their late-night sessions, King came up with a crazy idea.